 The availability of toll phone numbers from some of these locations might vary at any given time depending on inventory levels.
-In addition to getting phone numbers for individual users from Office 365, it's also possible to search and acquire toll or toll-free phone numbers for services such as Audio Conferencing (for conference bridges), auto attendants and call queues.
+In addition to getting phone numbers for individual users, it's also possible to search and acquire toll or toll-free phone numbers for services such as Audio Conferencing (for conference bridges), auto attendants and call queues.
 These are called service numbers.
 See Getting service phone numbers to get phone numbers.
 But for your users, after you assign a Calling Plan to them, you can assign a user phone number so they can make and receive phone calls.
 To find those phone numbers, go to Getting phone numbers for your users.
 You can also see Assign, change, or remove a phone number for a user.

 The availability of toll phone numbers from some of these locations might vary at any given time depending on inventory levels.

 Use the drop-down list at the top of the page to search for a country or region and what services are available.

 Along with Phone System, a Calling Plans let users make and receive phone calls.
 You first need to get a user (subscriber) phone number (not a service number) to assign to the user, and then assign a Calling Plan.
 There are two types of Calling Plans available: Domestic and Domestic and International.
 See Phone System and Calling Plans for more details.

 You can also see Phone System and Calling Plans licensing for licensing information.

 The country/region is based on the location of the user's license in the Microsoft 365 admin center > Active Users and not the billing address listed under the Organization Profile in the Microsoft 365 admin center.

 Toll and toll-free phone numbers for services

-In addition to getting phone numbers for individual users from Office 365, it's also possible to search and acquire toll or toll-free phone numbers for services such as Audio Conferencing (for conference bridges), auto attendants, and call queues.
+In addition to getting phone numbers for individual users, it's also possible to search and acquire toll or toll-free phone numbers for services such as Audio Conferencing (for conference bridges), auto attendants, and call queues.
 These are called service numbers.